gamesbook/protograf/docs/source/core_shapes.rst

             fill="red", stroke="red",
             transparency=50)

-      The first three Rectangles shapes have the following property set:
+      The three green Rectangles shapes have the following property set:

       - *transparency* - the higher the value, the more "see through" the color

-      The last Rectangle, which also has a *transparency* value, is drawn partially over the yellow Rectangle on the upper-left.
+      The red Rectangle, which also has a *transparency* value, is drawn partially over the yellow Rectangle on the upper-left.

       When overdrawn, there is a color change in the overlapping section